Apply for a Grant

 Please contact the Secretary of the Grants Committee at firstname.lastname@example.org if you are unsure whether the work proposed will qualify for a grant.

 Applications are considered by the Grant Committee, which meets four times a year.
 Before starting your application it is always helpful to discuss it with the Secretary.

-The form should be downloaded, completed, scanned and submitted together with any relevant documents to the Secretary of the Grants Committee at the address given on the form.
+The form should be downloaded, completed, and submitted in hard copy together with any relevant documents to the Secretary of the Grants Committee at the address given on the form.
 Please be sure to include a contact phone number for someone who is able, if necessary, to discuss the application and the proposed work.

 An officer of the church should submit applications; otherwise a letter of support from the incumbent must accompany them.
 Upon receipt of the application, a member of the Grants Committee will arrange a site visit to discuss the proposed work and its funding.

 No grant will be considered without the following:

 - a copy of the specification and quotations (where an architect’s estimate only is available, a grant may be offered in principle, subject to an acceptable quotation being provided at a later date);

 - photographs (exterior and, if relevant, interior views of the church),